 (Who knows how much more revenue could be gained if they started optimizing the checkout flow, too.)

 While this post doesn’t include every potential optimization for your internal site search, it covers many of the key opportunities.

-The whole point optimization is to optimize closer to the money, so if you can reduce friction for high-value users who already know what they want, you’ll get more from your efforts.
+The whole point of optimization is to optimize closer to the money, so if you can reduce friction for high-value users who already know what they want, you’ll get more from your efforts.

 To get started:

 - Make your search bar obvious and easy to use.

 - Monitor user searches to improve results or remove irrelevant ones.